platform-mesh/portal-ui-lib/docs/readme-generic-ui.md

 This example demonstrates various features including:
 - **Secret fields**: The "Key" field in `listView` and "API Key" field in `detailView` use `displayAs: "secret"` to hide sensitive data with a toggle
 - **Copy buttons**: Multiple fields include `withCopyButton: true` for easy copying to clipboard
-- **Plain text display**: The "External URL" field uses `displayAs: "plainText"` to prevent automatic link formatting
+- **Link display**: The "External URL" field uses `displayAs: "link"` to render URLs as clickable links
+- **Boolean display**: The "Active" field uses `displayAs: "boolIcon"` to show boolean values as icons
 - **Custom styling**: The "Type" and "Display Name" fields use `labelDisplay` for visual customization
 - **Field grouping**: Contact information is grouped using the `group` property